 How long will my prepper pantry food last?

-If you are planning on storing food for just a few months at a time, then the shelf life of the food doesn't really matter that much.
-Canned food and dried goods are pretty good for a few months, but they do come with an expiration date so don't over order.
+If you plan on storing food for just a few months at a time, then the shelf life of the food doesn't really matter that much.
+Canned food and dried goods are pretty good for a few months, but they do come with an expiration date.
+So be careful not to over-order.

 What non-food items should be a part of prepper pantries?